 Many people are under the impression that shaving causes hair to grow back thicker and darker, but this is definitely not the case.
 If shaving actually made the hair grow back thicker or darker, I believe we would have just discovered a cure for male baldness.
 However, the hair that comes in after shaving may feel slightly different than it did because the hair has been cut straight across, but it is neither coarser nor thicker.

 For women in their 40s (like me), the slow decrease of estrogen in our bodies can cause an increase in facial hair, but shaving can keep that hair growth in check.
 Any product you put on the skin directly after shaving (ideally a high-potency specialty serum for your skin type) will absorb into the skin more effectively.
-All of these benefits are similar to a popular professional treatment called Dermaplaning that we offer in our Dallas skin care spas.
+All of these benefits are similar to a popular professional treatment called Dermaplaning that we offer in our Plano skin care spa.
 It’s a professional form of shaving that can be combined with special masks and peels to give amazing skin benefits.

 Before you get started, though, you should be aware of a few things.